torum/MPDCtrl/README.md

 **MPD Ctrl for Windows desktop**(WPF) and **MPD Ctrl for mobile cross-platform**(Xamarin.Forms).

-### MPD Ctrl for Windows desktop(WPF)
+### MPD Ctrl for Windows desktop

-MPD Ctrl for Windows desktop(WPF) is a light-weight, desktop gadget-like, client app for the MPD.
-It runs on Windows desktop.
+MPD Ctrl for Windows desktop (WPF) is a desktop gadget-like light-weight client app for the MPD.

 - Requirement:
 Windows 10 ("Fall Creators Update/.NET Framework 4.7.1" or later) and a host running MPD.